pelstix/pelstix/README.md

-- 👋 Hi, I’m @pelstix a senior Software/DevOps Engineer
+- 👋 Hi, I’m @pelstix a Senior Software/DevOps Engineer
 - 👀 I’m interested in IOT and Embedded systems
 - 🌱 I’m currently learning the next big technology in 5 years time
 - 💞️ I’m looking to collaborate on Open-source DevOps tools and frameworks, Developing RESTful APIs and web applications, and Cloud infrastructure automation projects